GET IN TOUCH

 Frequently Asked Questions (FAQs)

-A Wyoming tax sale occurs when property owners fail to pay the required taxes—the county treasurer auctions unpaid tax amounts to recover public revenue.
-Investors who buy the liens receive a certificate of purchase, granting them a financial claim on the property until it’s redeemed by the owner or transferred to the lienholder through a tax deed.
+A Wyoming tax sale occurs when property owners fail to pay the required taxes — the county treasurer then sells the county's tax lien on the property to recover public revenue.
+Rather than a competitive auction, a participant-number draw determines who may purchase each lien.
+Investors who buy the liens receive a certificate of purchase, which grants them a financial claim on the property and entitles them to 15% per annum interest plus a 3% penalty.
+The owner retains the right to redeem the property within four years, or later if a tax deed application has not yet been filed — up to the six-year outer limit.

-A certificate of purchase is proof that an investor bought a lien during the county’s annual sale.
+A certificate of purchase is proof that an investor bought a lien during the county's annual sale.
 It identifies the lienholder, the property, and the payment amount.
-The certificate holder earns interest until the lien is redeemed.
-The investor can request a tax deed to obtain ownership if the property remains unpaid after the redemption period.
+The certificate holder earns interest at 15% per annum plus a 3% penalty from the day of purchase until the lien is redeemed.
+In most Wyoming counties, the treasurer's office retains custody of the certificate and pays the investor upon redemption.
+If the property remains unredeemed after four years, the investor may apply for a tax deed to obtain ownership — but must do so within six years of the original sale date.

 What Happens When a Tax Deed Is Issued?